Taichi (wrestler): Heavyweight Division (2018–present)

+On November 4, 2024 at Power Struggle, Taichi failed to defeat David Finlay for the IWGP Global Heavyweight Championship after Sanada betrayed Just 5 Guys to join the Bullet Club War Dogs, reverting the group back to Just 4 Guys.

 On June 15, 2025 at Dominion 6.15 in Osaka-jo Hall, Taichi and Tomohiro Ishii defeated then reigning champions Great-O-Khan and Callum Newman of the United Empire to win the IWGP Tag Team Championship.
+In the same event, it was announced that Just 4 Guys would be disbanded and merging with the main Hontai unit of NJPW.
+At Destruction in Kobe, Ishii and Taichi lost their titles to Knock Out Brothers (Yuto-Ice and Oskar), ending their reign at 105 days.

 Pro-Wrestling NOAH (2015—2016)

 In January 2015, Suzuki-gun entered a storyline, where the entire stable invaded the Pro Wrestling Noah promotion.
 As part of the storyline, Taichi won the GHC Junior Heavyweight Championship on March 15 by defeating Atsushi Kotoge.
 Taichi held the title for the rest of the year, successfully defending it four times, before losing it to Taiji Ishimori on December 23.
 On June 24, 2016, at a show produced by Taichi and Taka Michinoku, Taichi was one of two winners of a four-man round-robin tournament to earn a spot in the 2016 Super J-Cup.
 On July 20, Taichi returned to NJPW to take part in the Super J-Cup, defeating AJPW's Yuma Aoyagi in his first round match.
 On August 21, Taichi defeated Jyushin Thunder Liger in the second round of the tournament, before being eliminated in the semifinals by reigning IWGP Junior Heavyweight Champion Kushida.
 Suzuki-gun's Noah invasion storyline concluded in December 2016, which led to the stable returning to NJPW on January 5, 2017.